 As mentioned above, Mobile IPs have the highest maximum trust scores, Residential IPs have lower actions quota and Data Centers have the lowest ones.

 In growing your Instagram account nothing beats great content, consistency in bringing value and engaging with others in a meaningful way.
 This is what Instagram is all about.

-So to stay safe, make sure your content resonates with your audience, engage in genuine and meaningful ways, relevant to your audience, do not leave spammy comments and so on.
+So to stay safe, make sure your content resonates with your audience, engage in genuine and meaningful ways, do not leave spammy comments, be open and fair.
 Working on engagement is very important to building your audience on Instagram.